saleml/saleml.github.io/index.md

 published: true
 ---

-I am an Assistant Professor at the Machine Learning department of the [Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://mbzuai.ac.ae/){:target="_blank"}, focusing on uncertainty estimation, generative models, reinforcement learning sample complexity, and more generally in designing better "AI for science" tools.
+I am an Assistant Professor at the Machine Learning department of the [Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://mbzuai.ac.ae/){:target="_blank"}, focusing on uncertainty estimation,  reinforcement learning sample complexity, gflownets, and more generally in designing better "AI for science" tools.

 <span style="color:green">**I am actively recruiting **highly motivated** students!**</span> If you're interested in joining my group as a PhD student, Master's student~~, or research associate~~, please fill out [this form](https://forms.gle/y8pgujVkaVeV5kVm7).
 There is no need to send me an email after you fill out the form.